 - Airline ticket: Purchased separately, see list of commercial flights to Cuba

-- Cuban tourist visa: Obtained from your airline or Cuba Explorer
+- Cuban visitor visa: Obtained from your airline or Cuba Explorer

 - Cuban emergency medical insurance: Included in the cost of your US airline ticket